JorjaFox/website/_posts-old-blog/2013-08-30-frame-by-frame-tweets.md

     - spoilers
 ---

 The Writers Room is up and tweeting.
-Besides the usual jokes, there was a <em>Highlander</em> reference, a Squeegel remark (they're not allowed to talk about it), and a peek at their white board.
+Besides the usual jokes, there was a _Highlander_ reference, a Squeegel remark (they're not allowed to talk about it), and a peek at their white board.

 http://twitter.com/CSIWritersRoom/status/373585575229411328